coolbluealan/ncmatholy.github.io/staff.md

 ### Laura Wang
 Laura is a freshman from Washington and attends the Lakeside School.
 She is a 2024 MATHCOUNTS National Countdown Round Semifinalist and tied for the second highest score at the 2024 Math Prize for Girls.
-Further, Laura writes problems for the Washington Math Olympiad.
+Additionally, Laura writes problems for the Washington Math Olympiad.

 ### Oron Wang
 Oron is a sophomore from New Jersey and attends the Phillips Exeter Academy.